 - Individual state school

-Under the TISSI model, the cost incurred by an individual school to have 2 tennis court re-surfaced would be reduced from approximately $24,000 to only $8,000.
+Under the TISSI model, the cost incurred by an individual school to have 2 tennis courts re-surfaced would be reduced from approximately $24,000 to only $8,000.
 “The Tennis in State Schools Initiative is a funding model unlike anything we have seen before in Queensland,” said Tennis For Kids Director, Anthony White.
-“This is a generous fund, all about nurturing tennis at the grassroots and as such Tennis For Kids is extremely supportive of the program.”
+“This is a generous fund, all about nurturing tennis at the grassroots.”